 How are policies and procedures formalized within organizations?
 With a cybersecurity program.

 Creating and adhering to a cybersecurity program can be daunting and complex.
-This is why large organizations hire a Chief Information Security Officer (CISO).
+Therefore, large organizations hire a Chief Information Security Officer (CISO).
 A CISO provides high-level technology planning and management to navigate this complexity.
-They build and maintain the cybersecurity program.
+They build and maintain your cybersecurity roadmap.

 A CISO is the most effective way to ward off cybersecurity threats.
 But many small and medium-sized organizations do not have a person in this critical role.
 They lack the policies, procedures, budget and guidance to prevent and respond to cyber-attacks.

-When we started providing comprehensive FISASCORE cybersecurity risk assessments in 2017, we saw how excited organizations were about improving IT security.
-But then a couple months would pass and we’d hear the update: “We let our cybersecurity initiatives die down due to lack of focus.”
+When we started providing comprehensive S2SCORE cybersecurity risk assessments, we saw how excited organizations were about improving IT security.
+But then a couple of months would pass and we’d hear the update: “We let our cybersecurity initiatives die down due to lack of focus.”

 What had been an important initiative was overrun by the daily to-do list.
-We realized organizations needed help in holding themselves accountable to improving cybersecurity.
-We decided to provide a way to manage a master list of tasks and keep momentum going.
+We realized organizations needed help in holding themselves accountable for improving cybersecurity.
+We decided to provide a way to manage a master list of tasks and keep the momentum going.

 A virtual Chief Information Security Officer (vCISO) makes cybersecurity expertise available to SMBs at an affordable cost.
 Working with a vCISO is a guided process to build or improve your cybersecurity program, with the flexibility to address your organization’s specific regulatory and compliance concerns.